codersforcauses/workshops/docs/2024-winter/introduction-to-docker.md

 ### Working directory

 We're in linux land now.
-We're first going to create a directory to put our production files in.
+First, let's create a directory to put our production files in.
 This is done with the `WORKDIR` command.

 ```dockerfile
 FROM node:20-alpine